 High-growth emerging companies typically issue warrants for common stock or preferred stock, depending on the context of the transaction.
 In most cases the exact type of stock is known and specified in the warrant; however, it can get slightly more complicated.
-For example, the holder of the warrant could be able to choose to receive a new series of preferred stock to be issued in a future financing, if one occurs.
+For example, the holder of the warrant could have the option to choose to receive shares of a new series of preferred stock to be issued in a future financing, if one should occur.

 The exercise price (also known as the “strike price”) is the agreed upon price to be paid for each share underlying the warrant at the time of exercise.
 The exercise price could be the fair market value of the stock at the time of grant, or some other price.
 In some cases the price is set at a nominal price of $0.01 (called a “penny warrant” or “pre-funded warrant”).
 The exercise price is usually, but not always, expressed as a known fixed number.
 It could also be derived from a formula, or it could be the price paid for a new series of preferred stock to be issued in a future financing.
 Issuers typically have more flexibility in setting the material terms of a warrant issued to a third party than they do in the case of issuing options to service providers.
 See below for more on this circumstance.

 Most warrants will be freely exercisable in whole or in part by paying the cash exercise price.
 Many warrants also allow for what is called a “cashless exercise,” which allows the holder to exercise without paying cash by reducing the number of shares receivable by the holder by an amount equal in value to the aggregate exercise price that the holder would otherwise have to pay.
 Since the value of the exercise price is “netted out” from the shares that the holder receives upon exercise, this is sometimes called a “net exercise.”
 In the case of an issuer that is a private company, cashless exercise is often limited to a sale or public offering of the issuer.